nimakarimipour/WALAWiki/Pointer-Analysis.md

 -   [`InstanceKey`](http://wala.sourceforge.net/javadocs/trunk/com/ibm/wala/ipa/callgraph/propagation/InstanceKey.html):
     a representation of an abstract heap location.

-For example, a `PointerKey` may represent a local variable, or a static field, or an instance field of objects from a particular allocation site, or other variants.
+For example, a `PointerKey` may represent a local variable or a static field, or an instance field of objects from a particular allocation site, or other variants.
 More technically, a `PointerKey` is the name for an equivalence class of pointers from the concrete program, which are collected into a single representative in the abstraction.

-An `InstanceKey` may represent all objects of a particular type, or all objects from a particular allocation site, or all objects from a particular allocation site in a particular context, or other variants.
+An `InstanceKey` may represent all objects of a particular type or all objects from a particular allocation site, or all objects from a particular allocation site in a particular context, or other variants.

 A `HeapModel` provides call-backs for the pointer analysis to create `PointerKeys` and `InstanceKeys` during analysis.
 You can customize the